nroi/flexo/README.md

 mirror when the same file is downloaded by multiple clients.
 For instance, suppose a client starts downloading a given file.
 After 5 seconds have elapsed, 100MB have been downloaded.
 Now, a second client requests the same file.
 The second client will receive the first 100MB immediately from the local file system.
 Then, both clients continue to download the file, while only a single connection to the remote mirror exists.
-This means that your bandwidth is not split for the two clients, both will be able to download the file with the full download speed provided by your ISP.
+This means that your bandwidth is not split for the two clients, both clients will be able to download the file with the full download speed provided by your ISP.
 * Persistent connections: This is especially useful when many small files are downloaded, since no new TLS negotation is required for each file.